Solar Energy: Definition, Advantages and disadvantages

 Renewable energy (solar, wind, biomass, hydro) overtook fossil fuels at the end of 2020 as the main source of energy in the UK.
 Latest figures show that renewable energy accounts for around 43% and fossil fuels 38% of UK energy sources.

-Solar power is the third most generated renewable energy in the UK, after wind and biomass, and it is estimated that around 900,000 homes have solar panels in the UK.
+Unlike sunnier countries such as Australia, the UK has less days of full sun.
+Still so, solar power is the third most generated renewable energy in the UK, after wind and biomass, and it is estimated that around 900,000 homes have solar panels in the UK.
 As a nation, the UK has a combined capacity of 13.26 GW of solar PV power, although the rate at which homes generate electricity depends on the location.
 Because the south of England generally has more days of sunlight every year, homes with solar panels installed will normally generate more electricity than those located in the rest of the UK.

 Figure published by the UK government in its Digest of UK Energy Statistics (DUKES) show just how much solar energy has grown in the UK in the past decade.
 In 2011, solar PV energy made up just 1% of the UK’s renewable energy mix.
 By 2020, that had increased to 28%.